T1JackFrost/Python/IOC Counts (Public)/README.md

 # IOC Counts
 ## Purposes:
 Counting new IOC numbers add for a specific period of time.
-Enumerating is still under development.
+Enumeration is still under development.
 (Completed)
 ## Requirements:
 Deployed Console IP address.
 Your credentials for authentication.